robinrob/rsmithio/_posts/2018-02-02-when-to-write-unit-tests.md

 ---
 layout:     post
-title:      When to write unit tests
+title:      When should you write unit tests?
 subtitle:   Choosing when to write unit tests is not always a simple question
 date:       2018-01-02
 type:       Blog Post